CyrusYip/hugo-theme-yue/README.md

     - [ ] ~~TODO: move paginator the to the bottom, just above `<footer>`~~
 - [x] author in single page (single or list)
 - [x] 404 page
+- [x] lastmod in section list and page

 ## Installation